 That is true for my role.
 It states in my contract that if I grow more than two inches within six months the management company has the right to stop my contract.
 I actually replaced a boy who got too tall for the part.
 Let’s hope I don’t have a growth spurt anytime soon!

 How did you learn your lines?

-I don’t think I every really thought I actually wanted to be in show business.
-I just always knew I liked to sing and dance so I think I just naturally was more drawn to theatre instead of TV or film.
+I don’t think I ever really thought I actually wanted to be in show business.
+I just always knew I liked to sing and dance so I think I just naturally was more drawn to the theatre instead of TV or film.